 Zip lining is growing in popularity around the world.
 Adventure seekers can try zip lining in Gatlinburg.
 The rush from a zip lining path is a feeling that is hard to replicate.

 It is also a great way to see the mountains from an epic vantage point.
-There are also things to do for children at the zip lining locations.
+There are also things to do for children at the zip lining locations in the Smoky Mountains.

 6) Visit the ghost town of Elkmont